Hong Kong Observation Wheel: Controversy

 The government's decision to build a Ferris wheel at the location was controversial.

 Some questioned the necessity of building such a tourist attraction, since the view is easily matched from the city's buildings and adjacent high land.
 The chairman of the Harbourfront Commission, Nicholas Brooke, showed support for the development project in an interview.
 However, the Harbourfront Commission has no executive power over the project.

 The project has also been delayed several times: Although the operation contract was opened in 2013, the attraction was not opened until late 2014.
 There were also many complaints from the public about the lack of promotion and information.

 Security has also been controversial after the release of a photo taken by one daredevil climber showing himself sitting on the top of the wheel.
 This picture was taken down before the opening day of the wheel to the public.
 It has brought the security concerns of wheel into the limelight.

 In popular culture

-The Hong Kong Observation Wheel made an appearance in the 2021 monster film Godzilla vs. Kong.
-It's fictional demolishment was portrayed during a battle between Godzilla and Kong, which also devastated much of the surrounding city.
-Its lighting was depicted as green in the film instead of its usual red.
+The wheel appeared in the 2021 monster film Godzilla vs. Kong, in which it was destroyed during a battle between Godzilla and Kong that also devastated much of the surrounding city.
+Its lighting was depicted as green in the film, instead of its usual red.